 Tips For Preventing Facial Swelling

-While it may not be possible to completely avoid facial swelling, following these tips may help.
+While it may not be possible to completely avoid facial swelling, following these tips may help you reduce their risk.

 - Avoid sleeping on your belly.